CycloneDX/sbom-utility/README.md

 ##### Patch example 5: "replace" BOM `version` and `timestamp`

-This example shows how the patch's "replace" operation can be used to update the BOM document's `version` and `timestamp` valuea.
+This example shows how the patch's "replace" operation can be used to update the BOM document's `version` and `timestamp` values.

 Apply the following IETF RFC6902 JSON Patch file: [test/patch/cdx-patch-example-replace-version-timestamp.json](test/patch/cdx-patch-example-replace-version-timestamp.json):